appinha/advent_of_code-template/README.md

 **1. Configure the config.ini file**

-To enable automated downloading of your personal input from the AoC website, on the `config.ini` file, fill in the **year** of the AoC edition you will be solving and your personal **session cookie**.
+To enable automated downloading of your personal input from the AoC website, on the `my_solutions/config.ini` file, fill in the **year** of the AoC edition you will be solving and your personal **session cookie**.

 _**Note:** to get your session cookie, open the AoC website and log in to your account; open DevTools (inspect) and go to the "Application" tab; on the left menu, under "Storage", click on "Cookies", then on the AoC url; from the table, copy the value of the "session" entry._